UnlyEd/next-right-now/contributing.md

 There are a few, but important differences between both.
 The custom configuration must be written at the top of each config file.
 The shared configuration must be written below.

-> **N.B**: If you add custom/shared configuration, don't forget update both config files, as needed.
+> **Tip**: If you add custom/shared configuration, don't forget to update both config files, as needed.

 ---